History of the New York City Subway: Dual Contracts

 On June 3, 1917, the first portion of the Broadway–Seventh Avenue Line south of Times Square–42nd Street, a shuttle to 34th Street–Penn Station, opened; a separate shuttle service, running between 42nd and 34th Streets, was created.
 This short extension was opened even though the rest of the route was not yet completed in order to handle the mass of traffic to and from Pennsylvania Station.
 Only the northern part of the station was opened at this time, and piles of plaster, rails, and debris could be seen on the rest of the platforms.
 This shuttle was extended south to South Ferry, with a shorter shuttle on the Brooklyn branch between Chambers Street and Wall Street, on July 1, 1918.

 The new portion of the Lexington Avenue Line from Grand Central to 125th Street opened on July 17, 1918.
 Until the evening of August 1, 1918, it ran as a shuttle on the local tracks only, terminating at 42nd Street and at 167th Street on the IRT Jerome Avenue Line (where the connection from the elevated IRT Ninth Avenue Line merged).
 The new "H" system was implemented on August 1, 1918, joining the two halves of the Broadway–Seventh Avenue Line, and the two halves of the Lexington Avenue Line.

 An immediate result of the switch was the need to transfer using the 42nd Street Shuttle.
 The completion of the "H" system doubled the capacity of the IRT system.
 The local tracks ran to South Ferry, while the express tracks used the Brooklyn Branch to Wall Street, extended into Brooklyn to Atlantic Avenue via the Clark Street Tunnel on April 15, 1919.

 The Dual Contracts resulted in the expansion of New York City; people moved to the newly built homes along the newly built subway lines.
 These homes were affordable, about the same cost as the houses in Brooklyn and Manhattan.
-The Dual Contracts were the key to dispersion of the city's congested areas.
-They helped alleviate densely populated areas and probably helped save lives as people were no longer living in heavily diseased areas.
 The population in Manhattan below 59th Street decreased between the years of 1910 and 1920.
 People were allowed to move to better parts at the same cost and could have a better and more comfortable life in the suburbs.